trappeur1975/ocsProjet6_Snowtricks_symfony536/README.md

 03/10/2021 : 3 improvement of the site design (especially home page = card, icons, welcome image ...), ...
 06/10/2021 : modification of the images in the fixtures, fixed the bug for the slug, annotation of the file MediaManagerServide.php
-07/10/2021 : management of the deletion of a user
+07/10/2021 : management of the deletion of a user 07/10/2021 : update the deletion of a user with the use of the "deleteImageOnServer" function of the MediaManagerService.php service

 ----------------- gestion des email ----------------